 How do I major in Computational Finance & Risk Management?

-Please visit our undergraduate admissions page for important information, including minimum admissions requirements and application deadlines.
+Please visit our undergraduate admissions page for important information, including minimum admissions requirements, admissions statistics, and application deadlines.

 Minimum 69 credits